Joel Asoro: Swansea City

 Asoro joined Swansea City on a four-year contract for a fee of £2 million in July 2018.

-Loan to FC Groningen
+Loan to Groningen

-On 15 August 2019, Asoro agreed to a loan move to Eredivisie club FC Groningen for the 2019–20 season.
+On 15 August 2019, Asoro agreed to a loan move to Eredivisie club Groningen for the 2019–20 season.
 He made 17 appearances and scored three goals for the side before the football season in the Netherlands was suspended in March.

 Loan to Genoa

 On 16 September 2020, Asoro joined Serie A club Genoa on a season-long loan deal with a conditional obligation to buy.

 Djurgårdens IF

 On 8 February 2021, Asoro signed with Allsvenskan club Djurgårdens IF, keeping him with the club until 31 December 2024.

+Metz

+On 25 August 2023, Asoro joined Ligue 1 club Metz on a four-year contract, keeping him with the club until June 2027.
+On 16 September, Asoro scored his first goal with the Lorraine club, the only one in a 1–0 away win over Lens.

 International career

 On 5 September 2016, Asoro made his debut for Sweden U21 starting the game against Spain in 1–1 draw.
-He made his full international debut for Sweden on 9 January 2023, replacing Christoffer Nyman 82 minutes into a friendly 2–0 win against Finland in which he also scored his first international goal.
+He was first called up to Sweden and made his full international debut for the team on 9 January 2023, replacing Christoffer Nyman 82 minutes into a friendly 2–0 win against Finland in which he also scored his first international goal.